Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

 \subsubsection{Experimental Design}

-As in each of the previous experiments, we compared programs evolved in regulation-enabled and regulation-disabled conditions.
-Because programs receive input signals in a random order, erroneous genetic regulation can manifest as cryptic variation (\textit{i.e.}, behavioral variation that is not normally expressed and selected on).
-For example, non-adaptive down-regulation of a particular response-function may be neutral given one sequence of input signals, but may be deleterious in another.
+We deliberately configured fitness evaluation and solution identification in the independent-signal problem to be noisy and thus unreliable: each program is evaluated once on a single random ordering of input signals, and we label a program as a solution if it performs optimally during a single evaluation.
+Because programs receive input signals in a random order, erroneous genetic regulation can manifest as cryptic variation (\textit{i.e.}, behavioral variation that is not expressed and selected on).
+For example, non-adaptive down-regulation of a particular response function may be neutral given one sequence of input signals, but may be deleterious in another.
 Indeed, this form of non-adaptive cryptic variation can also result from erroneous flow control structures.

-The changing-signal problem assesses the potential for unnecessary tag-based genetic regulation to \textit{impede} adaptive evolution relative to not having regulation.
+The independent-signal problem allows us to test whether genetic regulation can impede adaptive evolution in scenarios where outputs are not context-dependent and where fitness evaluation does not reliably differentiate between generalizing and non-generalizing candidate solutions.
+Fitness evaluation for the independent-signal problem is computationally inexpensive, so we could easily increase the reliability of evaluation by testing programs on multiple orderings of input sequences.
+However, our goal is not to demonstrate that we can \textit{solve} this diagnostic problem.
+Rather, we aim to determine if this diagnostic represents a general scenario where unnecessary tag-based regulation can impede adaptive evolution relative to not having regulation.

+As in each of the previous experiments, we compared programs evolved in regulation-on and regulation-off conditions.
+Specifically, we compared initial prob\-lem-solving success and how well solutions generalized to a sample of 5000 input sequences (of ${\sim}2.1\times10^{13}$ possible sequences).
+We deemed programs as having generalized only if they responded correctly in all 5000 tests.

 We evolved 200 replicate populations of 1000 programs for 10,000 generations under each condition.
 For each replicate, we randomly generated 16 unique input signal tags.
-All other experimental procedures were identical to that of the repeated-signal task.
+All other experimental procedures were identical to that of the signal-counting task.